The virtual experience

 These platforms are mostly used in the context of the HCI researches conducted in the IGG team.

-They are also made available to students from several computer science classes offered by the University of Strasbourg, in particular to the students from the Master "Informatique et Sciences de l'Image" (Computer science and image sciences).
+They are also made available to students from several computer science classes offered by the University of Strasbourg, in particular to the students from the "Image and 3D" courses of the Computer science Master.

 Contacts also exist with the VR platform set up by the Alsace region and operated by Holo3.